< Explore all opportunities

 Eligibility Requirements

-• Students must be advanced dancers with a minimum of three years of prior training in ballet and modern or contemporary dance.
+• Students must have a minimum of three years of prior training in ballet and modern or contemporary dance

-• Students must be available to participate in the entire three-week program.
+• Students must be available for the entire three-week program

-• Students must be fully immunized according to the NYS Immunization Requirements for School Attendance and be fully vaccinated and boosted (if eligible) against COVID-19.
+• Students must be fully immunized according to the NYS Immunization Requirements for School Attendance.

 Deadline